Falls Church Airpark

-Falls Church Airpark was an airport located in the Falls Church area of Fairfax County, Virginia from 1945 to 1961.
+Falls Church Airpark was an airport located in the Falls Church area of Fairfax County, Virginia, United States, from 1945 to 1961.
 The facility was located on a parcel of land owned by Eakin Properties, a Virginia real estate development firm.
 The airport was primarily used for general aviation and civil defense purposes until encroaching residential development forced its closure.
 The area formerly occupied by the airport is now mainly used as a shopping center with the western end of the complex occupied by the Thomas Jefferson branch of the Fairfax County Public Library system.
 Parts of several apartment complexes are also located on some of the airport's former grounds.